| Version number: | Version 1.3 |

 Organisations may differ in how they approach engagement and involvement – this activity may be led by the person leading a learning response, or by a family/staff liaison officer or similar.
 The patient safety incident response standards distinguish between the training requirements and competencies for these two roles but recognise they might be fulfilled by the same individual.

-A tabular overview of training requirements is detailed in the Appendix.
+An overview of training requirements is detailed in Appendix A.

 4. Patient safety incident response resources